lets-fiware/FIWARE-Big-Bang/ROADMAP.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for March 2023:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for December 2023:

 -   Support latest version of FIWARE GE
--   Support FIWARE Keyrock and PEP proxy 8.3

 ## Medium term